 Knoxville is full of outdoor opportunities, from hiking House Mountain to mountain biking in Knoxville’s Urban Wilderness.
 But sometimes you might want to dial it down a notch or two on the adventure scale.
-You might have young kids in tow, accessibility issues, or just want to take it easy.
+You might have young kids in tow, accessibility needs, or just want to take it easy.
 Today we’re going for the peaceful side of nature and featuring gardens to visit!

 Knoxville Botanical Garden and Arboretum